open2b/scriggo-site/disassembler.md

 ## Registers

-The Scriggo virtual machine has 500 registers for each called function to store its local variables:
+The Scriggo Virtual Machine has 500 registers for each called function to store its local variables:

 * 125 integer registers: `i1`, `i2`, ..., `i125`
 * 125 floating-point registers: `f1`, `f2`, ..., `f125`